 Students who are conditionally admitted mid-year will have a slightly modified version of the program, but will still be expected to fully participate in the STARS Initiative.

 You’ll join a living-learning community in which you will live on the same floor within a residence hall and share a room with other STARS students.
+Selecting a specific roommate will not be available.
 The floor will be staffed by both a Residential Peer Mentor and a Resident Assistant assigned to provide peer support during your first year inside and outside the classroom.
-Residence hall assignments for this program will be made in July following New Student Orientation, giving you the opportunity to meet other STARS participants and find a roommate.

 You’ll take three courses together with other STARS students: University College 100, English 101, and Communication 101.
 You’ll also be assigned an academic advisor who will work with you throughout your first year as you identify a major and strive toward your future career goals.

 You’ll be provided a peer mentor to meet with on a weekly basis as you navigate college for the first time.
-This mentor will also serve as a peer instructor in your UC 100, COMM 101, or ENG 101 course and will attend that class with you.
+This mentor will also serve as a peer instructor in your UC 100 and will attend that class with you.
 This person will work with you to build academic and personal success skills, and will be a peer that you can lean on for support during your first year at ISU.

 These are nationally recognized strategies that aid in college student success.
 All STARS participants will be required to join these programs and must sign a contract at New Student Orientation agreeing to abide by these policies.
 Utilizing these resources along with consistent class attendance and homework submission will set you up for a successful first year and will help you develop strategies for excelling in your four years at Indiana State University.